The Big East Fork AGRIHOOd - A Forest Community of watershed stewards, FARMERs, And Artists

-Our new neighbors are required to become members of our Agrihood and contribute to a limited-access network of hiking trails, creeks, meadows, and pasture.
-Agrihood members may enjoy such amenities as the headwaters of Big East Fork Creek, Lake Gratitude and its Lakeside Lounge, adjacent recreational grounds, artist studios and stages, community garden, farm animals, and community supported agriculture..
+Our new neighbors are required to become members of our Agrihood and contribute to a limited-access network of hiking trails, creeks, ponds, meadows, and pasture.
+Agrihood members may enjoy such amenities as the headwaters of Big East Fork Creek, Lake Gratitude and its Lakeside Lodge and Lounge, adjacent recreational grounds, artist studios and stages, community garden, farm animals, and community supported agriculture..

 The residents of the Big East Fork watershed are composed of several groups: